cockroachdb/docs/v21.1/schema-design-overview.md

 Schemas make up the second level of the naming hierarchy.
 Each schema belongs to a single database.
 Schemas contain [tables](#tables), [indexes](#indexes), and other objects, like [views](#views) and [sequences](#sequences).

 All CockroachDB clusters include a preloaded schema named `public`.
-Rather than using the `public` schema, we recommend creating your own *user-defined schema*.
+CockroachDB also supports creating your own *user-defined schema*.

 For guidance on creating user-defined schemas, see [Create a User-defined Schema](schema-design-schema.html).